Turning gold coin collecting into a viable investment for your future

 As you may already be aware, there’s a sweet spot in the UK market at the moment for semi-numismatic coins.
 In particular, Victorian, Edwardian and Georgian sovereigns are trading at higher prices than brand new sovereigns.
 These higher prices are due to the scarcity of these coins compared to their newer compatriots.
 This presents a prospective opportunity for collectors, who may wish to retain their collection for now, in anticipation of a potential value rise as the coins age.
 The alternative is to cash in on an existing opportunity to trade the coins, at a price currently above their intrinsic gold weight.

-If you’re new to collecting gold coins, it is important for you not to make mistakes when buying gold coins.
+If you’re new to collecting gold coins, it’s important for you not to make mistakes when buying coins in the first place.
 One of these is purchasing from a TV infomercial.
 There are many TV commercials which promise collectors on the best deals on the rarest of rare coins.
 The problem with buying off these shows is that it will never be the best deal, no matter what they say.

 Simple logic should tell us that there are exorbitant marketing and advertising costs involved in selling coins in this manner, including the costs of producing the infomercial.
 These costs will be added on to the price of the coins, making them a lot dearer.
 Another point to consider is the rarity of the coin.
 If a coin is being mass marketed through advertising, it means there is a huge supply of the coins in order to meet the demand.
 This also means that they cannot be very rare, and often these commercials talk about the rarity of the coin in a bid to lure you into purchasing.
 A quick online search of the same coin will prove that it is available from other reputable sources online and offline dealers often at far more reasonable prices.